TristaZeng/ZS-DeconvNet/Fiji_Plugin/ReadMe.md

 + Activate the environment by `conda activate tensorflow1`.

-+ Install the packages by `pip install -r requirements.txt`.
++ Install the packages by `pip install -r ./TransferTFModelToPluginFormat/requirements.txt`.

 + Run ` ./TransferTFModelToPluginFormat/TransferZSDeconv2DModelToPluginFormat.py` or `./TransferTFModelToPluginFormat/TransferZSDeconv3DModelToPluginFormat.py` in your created environment according to the model type (2D or 3D) you want to convert.
 Remember to set `out_path` and `load_weights_path` as your desired output path and your root path of saved python model.